emergesource/resume/resume.md

 * Shared Services
 * Hover
 * Hoofprint
-* Launched _whois publicity_ feature to domains platform to proactively mitigate any lost _whois privacy_ revenue caused by GDPR fallout
+* Launched _Whois Publicity_ feature on domains platform to proactively mitigate any lost revenue caused by GDPR rule changes to _Whois Privacy_
 * Delivered key frontend components for GDPR readtiness including tieredaccess.com and RDAP admin tool
 * Influenced internal process changes to ci/cd pipelines that are now